hfoffani/pddl-lib/README.md

 This is enough for the user to focus on the implementation of state-space or plan-space search algorithms.

-The development of this tool was inspired from Univerty of Edimburgh's Artificial Intelligence Planning course by XXX and XXX and XXX and XXX XXX book.
-The terms used in this API (and the API itself) closely resembles the ones used in those references.
+The development of this tool was inspired from Univerty of Edimburgh's Artificial Intelligence Planning course by Dr. Gerhard Wickler and Prof. Austin Tate.
+The terms used in this API (and the API itself) closely resembles the ones proposed by the lecturers.

 As of today it only supports Python but I plan to give support to .NET and Java languages.

-The orginal grammar file was authored by XXX.
+The orginal grammar file was authored by Zeyn Saigol from University of Birmingham.
 I cleaned up it, made it language agnostic and upgraded to ANTLR 4.

 ### What this project is NOT? ###